Vadskye/Rise/python/rise/latex_generation/standard_effects.md

 * Shared:
   * Self-only:
     * Remove condition
-    * Heal std +1d
     * Take half damage
   * Single-target:
     * Deal std +1d/+1a in std range
     * Deal std -2d in std range and apply r1 condition
     * Deal conditional std +2d/+2a in std range
-    * Heal std in std range
+    * Heal std +1d in std range
-    *
+    * r1 condition with r3 crit-only condition in std range
+    * r2 condition in close range
   * AOE:
-    * Heal std damage -2d to all within Medium radius from you
+    * Heal std damage -2d to all within Med radius from you
 * Spells only:
   * Single-target:
     * Deal std in long range
   * AOE:
-    * Deal std to all within Med line (5' wide)
+    * Deal std to all within Med/10 line from you
-    * Deal std -1a to all within Med cone / Med line (10' wide)
+    * Deal std to all within Med cone from you
-    * Deal std -1d/-2a to all within Small radius in Close range
-    * Deal std -1d/-2a to enemies within Small radius from you
-    * Deal std to all within Small radius from you
+    * Deal std +1a/+1d to all within Small radius from you
 * Maneuvers only:
   * AOE:
     * Deal std to 2 in reach
-    * Deal std to all within Med line (5' wide)
+    * Deal std to all within Med/5 line
     * Deal std -1a to any number in reach
-    * Deal std -1a/-1d to all within Med cone / Med line (10' wide)
+    * Deal std -1a/-1d to all within Med cone or Med/10 line

 2nd level spell / rank 3 maneuver / level 4 feat ability:
+* Special notes
+  * The gap between 1st level spells / rank 1 maneuvers and 2nd level spells / rank 3 maneuvers
+    works differently than the gaps between other levels
+    * For spells, 1st level spells are farther apart from 2nd level spells than 2nd is from 3rd, so they should generally be a slightly larger upgrade than normal; in general, this doesn't require any specific effort, because this follows naturally from how linear progression works
+    * For maneuvers, 1st rank maneuvers are closer to 3rd rank maneuvers than 3rd rank maneuvers are to 5th rank maneuvers, so the first upgrade should be smaller than the other two; this requires thought to make the upgrade weaker than the normal +2 spell level bump
 * Shared:
   * Single-target:
     * Remove condition in close range
+    * r2 condition in std range
 * Spells only:
   * Single-target:
-    * Deal std +1d to 1 in close range
+    * Deal std +2d to 1 in melee range
   * AOE:
+    * Deal std to all within Large/10 line from you
     * Deal std to all within Small radius in Close range
+    * Deal std to all within Med radius from you
+    * Deal std to all within Med/5 line entirely within Med range

+3rd level spell:
+* Spells only:
+  * Single-target:
+    * Deal std damage and r1 condition
+  * AOE:
+    * Deal std to all within Large/15 line from you
+    * Deal std to all within Large cone from you
+    * Deal std to all within Small radius in Med range

 4th level spell / rank 5 maneuver / level 10 feat ability:
 * Shared:
   * Single-target:
-    * r2 condition in std range
+    * r3 condition in std range
   * AOE:
     * Remove condition from non-self in Med radius from you
+    * Deal std to all within Huge/15 line from you
+    * Deal std to all within Large radius from you
+    * Deal std to all within Large/10 line entirely within Med range
+    * Deal std to all within Med radius in Med range
+* Maneuvers only:
+  * AOE: see 3rd level spell AOE

+5th level spell / level 13 feat ability:
+* Spells only:
+  * AOE:
+    * Deal std to all within Huge/20 line from you
+    * Deal std to all within Huge cone from you
+    * Deal std to all within Med radius in Med range

+6th level spell / rank 7 maneuver / level 16 feat ability:
+* Shared:
+  * AOE:
+    * Deal std to all within Huge radius from you

 ## Standard level modifiers

+* Real costs
+  * +1.5 levels: +1a/+1d
 * Shared:
+  * +0 levels: trade -1a/-1d for minor benefit
   * +2 levels: +1a/+1d with other minor buff
-  * +2 levels: +1 area size with other minor benefit
+  * +2 levels: +1 area size
   * +2 levels: +1 rank to condition
-  * +2 levels: Add crit-only +2r condition
+  * +2 level: Add additional +0r condition removed at the same time as existing condition
 * Spells only:
+  * +1 level: Add crit-only +2r condition that replaces existing condition
+  * +1 level: Add crit-only +1r condition in addition to existing condition
+  * +1 level: selective targets instead of all targets
-  * +1 level: remove -1 or -2 accuracy or damage penalty
+  * +1 level: remove -1 accuracy or damage penalty
   * +1 level: +1 range increment
-  * +3 levels: +2 area size
+  * +1 level: Increase line width by 5'
+  * +1 level: Add additional -1r condition removed at the same time as existing condition
+  * +1 level: Add Sustain (standard) to instant damaging effect
+  * +2 levels: Add Sustain (minor) to instant damaging effect
   * +3 levels: +2a/+2d
   * +3 levels: Add r1 condition to damaging effect
 * Maneuvers only:
   * Assuming unrelated ability at +2 ranks:
     * +4 ranks: +2a/+2d
-    * +4 ranks: +2 area size
     * +4 ranks: Add r1 condition to damaging effect